 One of the most popular POS providers for small business owners, Square offers a POS system designed specifically for restaurants.
 The Square POS for Restaurants has very similar capabilities to Upserve POS: management for menus, front of house, employees, customers, inventory, as well as reporting and integration functionalities.
 The Square for Restaurants POS software works with Square’s payment processing services as well as their hardware (iPad required).

 Although the feature-set for Square for Restaurants is incredibly similar to Upserve POS, the big difference between these two systems is pricing.
-Using the Square for Restaurants POS software costs $60 per month for one terminal.
-Each additional terminal costs $40 per month.
+Using the Square for Restaurants POS software costs $0, $60, or $299+ per month depending on the plan you choose.
 In terms of credit card processing, Square, like Upserve, requires that you use their processing service, and their in-person rate is 2.6% + $0.10 per transaction.
 You can, however, enter payments digitally as well, but this will cost 2.9% + $0.30 per transaction.
 If, therefore, the price is a deterrent from using Upserve POS, Square for Restaurants is a great alternative—you’ll receive similar features for a much lower monthly fee.